Centiq/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

     SAPINST_XML_FILE=/usr/sap/install/config/MP_STACK_S4_2020_v001.xml                                                    \
     SAPINST_USE_HOSTNAME=<target vm hostname>                                                                             \
     SAPINST_EXECUTE_PRODUCT_ID=NW_ABAP_CI:S4HANA2020.CORE.HDB.ABAP                                                        \
-    SAPINST_INPUT_PARAMETERS_URL=/tmp/app_template/pas.inifile.params                                                     \
+    SAPINST_INPUT_PARAMETERS_URL=/tmp/app_template/pas.2020.inifile.params                                                     \
     SAPINST_START_GUI=false SAPINST_START_GUISERVER=false
     ```

 ### Generating unattended installation parameter `inifile` for Addtional Application Server

 This section covers the manual generation of the ABAP AAS (Additional Application Server) unattended install file.
-The inifile can be used for mulitple installations, therefor this process will only be required to be completed once irrespective of the number of AASes you wish to deploy.
+The inifile can be used for multiple installations, therefore this process will only be required to be completed once - irrespective of the number of AASes you wish to deploy.

 :hand: To generate the AAS inifiles you must have a fully built HANA DB and ASCS.

 _**Note:** Steps prefixed with * may not be encountered in 2020 versions of SAP Products._

 1. Connect to the AAS VM
-1. Make and change to a temporary directory:
-   1. For AAS ensure `sapinst` group exists `groupadd sapinst` then `sudo install -d -m 0777 <sid>adm -g sapinst "/tmp/aas_workdir"; cd $_`
+1. Ensure `sapinst` group exists `groupadd -g <sapinst-gid> sapinst` then `sudo install -d -m 0777 <sid>adm -g sapinst "/tmp/aas_workdir"; cd $_`
 1. The [Access SWPM](#Access-SWPM) steps will need to be completed on the target VM before you can access SWPM
 1. Connect to the AAS Node as `root` user and launch Software Provisioning Manager, shown in [Software Provision Manager input](#Example-Software-Provision-Manager-input).
 Ensure that you update <sap_component> to AAS
 1. Launch the required URL to access SWPM shown in [Software Provision Manager output](#Example-Software-Provision-Manager-output)